splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Trace Analyzer trace list limit
 ==================================

-The Trace Analyzer chart (1) and the Group Metics (2) tab display the full count of traces that match the time window you select.
+The Trace Analyzer chart (1) and the Group Metrics (2) tab display the full count of traces that match the time window you select.
 However, the list of traces displayed on the Traces tab (3) has a limit of 1,000 traces.
-The Trace Analyzer searches for traces at the end of the time window you select.
+Trace Analyzer searches for traces at the end of the time window you select.
 When 1,000 traces are matched, the list stops populating.